Azores itinerary: 3 beautiful islands in 10 days

 Day 4: Sete Cidades area

-Make a quick stop at Muro das Nove Janelas, an old aqueduct covered with moss.
+Start your day by making a quick stop at Muro das Nove Janelas, an old aqueduct covered with moss.
 Next, head to Boca do Inferno (the most famous viewpoint in the Azores) for a mind-blowing view of the Sete Cidades crater.
 Visit also Vista do Rei and Cerrado das Freiras viewpoints for different perspectives of the crater and the surrounding landscapes.

-The vivid blue twin lakes of Sete Cidades surrounded by a massive volcanic crater, one of the highlights of this Azores itinerary
+The vivid blue twin lakes of Sete Cidades surrounded by a massive volcanic crater, one of the highlights of this Azores itinerary.

 Sete Cidades (Vista do Rei viewpoint)